asiomchen/mldd23_project1/README.md

   -w N_WORKERS, --n_workers N_WORKERS
                         Number of workers to use. (default: -1 [all available CPU cores])
 ```
-For more info about the bayesian optimization process and the choice of non-default parameters refert to
+For more info about the bayesian optimization process and the choice of non-default parameters refere to
 [bayesian-optimization README](https://github.com/bayesian-optimization/BayesianOptimization).

 Results of the search will be saved in the 'results' directory.

 Directory 'SVC_{timestamp}' will be created on /results, containing the following files:
-    latent_vectors.csv - latent vectors found by the search
+* latent_vectors.csv - latent vectors found by the search
-    info.txt - information about the search
+* info.txt - information about the search

+5. Generating compound libraries from latent vectors

+Please locate the path of latent_vectors.csv file inside results/SVC_{timestamp} directory.
+This file will be created once the bayesian search
+for latent vectors of active class is finalized.

+In order to generate a molecule library, run `python predict.py`.
+Provide path to latent_vectors.csv using -d (--data_path) flag, for example:

+      python predict.py -d results/SVC_{timestamp}/latent_vectors.csv

+As a result, in results/SVC_{timestamp} dir, a new directory preds_{new_timestamp} will be created.
+This contains the following files:
+* predictions.csv, a file containing SMILES of the generated compounds, as well as some calculated molecular properties
+  (QED, MW, logP, ring info, RO5 info rtc.)
+* imgs directory, in which .png files depicting the structures of the generated compounds are located
+* config.ini, a copy of the config file used for prediction (incl. filter criteria)

 ## Data sources and tools
 ### Data sources: